In the previous section, we showed you how to automate document generation using Flows.

 As you can see, our code is only missing the part where we need to create our Document Request.
 Here are all the field values you'll need to enter:

-In the Flows section we showed you how to get IDs of the Document Solution and Document Template records, so we won't do that again here.
+In the Flows article we showed you how to retrieve IDs of the Document Solution and Document Template records so we won't repeat it here.

 Finally, here's how the code will look in the end: